“But you’re on a diet and you eat fruit?”

 “Oh, no!
 Banana, coconut and avocados are way out of line!!!”

 “Grapes are a sugar bomb!”

-“Oranges can be a high in calories as a glass of coca-cola.”
+“Oranges can be as high in calories as a glass of coca-cola.”

-Fruits are a very important part of a balanced diet and that’s the trick: balance.
+Let’s not forget, please, that fruits are a very important part of a balanced diet and that’s the trick: balance.
 Equilibrium is everything, right?
-Any food, in excess, can be bad (and getting thin or fat is the least of your problems), weather we’re talking about cupcakes, lettuce os the yummy juicy fruits.
+Any food, in excess, can be bad (and getting thin or fat is the least of your problems), weather we’re talking about cupcakes, lettuce or the yummy juicy fruits.

 Yes, I ate fruits during my diet and I keep eating them now that I’m no longer dieting.
+Any fruit!
+There were (and there should never be) prohibited items on my food habits.
 I’m the crazy banana chick.
 I love coconut.
 I snack a few of grapes almost every day.
 I go crazy with the berries here in Europe.
 In natura, baked, crushed, you name it.
 They are my sugary pleasure in life.
-I like them so much, that I have so much fun experimenting with them, even in savoury dishes.
+I like them so much that I have loads of fun experimenting with them, even in savory dishes.
 Pears, strawberries and pomegranate on salads.
 Apples on my pumpkin soup.
 Avocado on my pesto sauce.
 Banana with the grilled cheese.
 Sky is the limit.

-Knowing of my love for fruits and my craziness over bananas, a few weeks ago, my mom sent me a recipe of a plantain ceviche that she saw on the Brazilian website of Vogue (if you speak Portuguese you can see the original recipe here).
+Knowing about my love for fruits (bananas in particular), a few weeks ago, my mom sent me a recipe of a plantain ceviche that she saw on the Brazilian website of Vogue (if you speak Portuguese you can see the original recipe here).
 I, being a lucky girl, had a ripe plantain just laying around the house so I felt the urge to adapt the recipe to my taste and share it with you.

 Well, let’s get down to business.

 1/3 red onion